AjjMC/Void-Chains/README.md

   <img src="thumbnail.png" width="600">
 </p>

-Void Chains is a strategic PvP-based minigame inspired by several elements of King of the Hill gamemodes, Splatoon, and Spleef.
-The action takes place over the void, with two teams competing for control of the dynamic arena of hanging chains and the elimination of their adversaries.
+Void Chains is a PvP-based minigame inspired by several elements of King of the Hill gamemodes, Splatoon, and Spleef.
+Two teams compete for domination in a dynamic landscape hanging in chains above the void.
+Using carefully-planned strategy and effective teamwork, players utilize fun mechanics to take down enemy territory and eliminate their adversaries.

 ## Downloading and Instructions